-- 1. To be informed of the organization's mission, of the way the organization intends to use donated resources, and of its capacity to use donations effectively for their intended purposes. - 2.
-To be informed of the identity of those serving on the organization's governing board, and to expect the board to exercise prudent judgment in its stewardship responsibilities. - 3.
-To have access to the organization's most recent financial statements. - 4.
-To be assured their gifts will be used for the purposes for which they were given. - 5.
-To receive appropriate acknowledgment and recognition. - 6.
-To be assured that information about their donations is handled with respect and with confidentiality to the extent provided by law. - 7.
-To expect that all relationships with individuals representing organizations of interest to the donor will be professional in nature. - 8.
-To be informed whether those seeking donations are volunteers of the organization or hired solicitors. - 9.
-To have the opportunity for their names to be deleted from mailing lists that an organization may intend to share. - 10.
-To feel free to ask questions when making a donation and to receive prompt, truthful and forthright answers. - III.
+- I. To be informed of the organization's mission, of the way the organization intends to use donated resources, and of its capacity to use donations effectively for their intended purposes. - II.
+To be informed of the identity of those serving on the organization's governing board, and to expect the board to exercise prudent judgment in its stewardship responsibilities. - III.
+To have access to the organization's most recent financial statements. - IV.
+To be assured their gifts will be used for the purposes for which they were given. - V. To receive appropriate acknowledgement and recognition. - VI.
+To be assured that information about their donation is handled with respect and with confidentiality to the extent provided by law. - VII.
+To expect that all relationships with individuals representing organizations of interest to the donor will be professional in nature.

+VIII.
+To be informed whether those seeking donations are volunteers, employees of the organization or hired solicitors.

+IX.
+To have the opportunity for their names to be deleted from mailing lists that an organization may intend to share.

+X. To feel free to ask questions when making a donation and to receive prompt, truthful and forthright answers.

+III.
 Types of Gifts